Porges/ways-to-play/src/games/eight-faces/index.md

 <dt>A bet on one result</dt>
 <dd>These bets are placed inside one of the eight cells; if the chosen character comes up then the bet pays out 6:1.
 If any other result comes up the bet is lost.</dd>
 <dt>A bet on two results</dt>
 <dd>These bets are placed on the lines dividing the cells; if either of the adjacent characters comes up then the bet pays out 2.8:1.
 If any other result comes up the bet is lost.
-In <span class="noun" lang="zh-Latn">Zheng Chaolin</span>’s version, this bet pays 3:1.</dd>
+In <span class="noun" lang="zh-Latn-pinyin">Zheng Chaolin</span>’s version, this bet pays 3:1.</dd>
 <dt>A bet on four results</dt>
 <dd>These bets are placed on the circles between four cells; if any of the four characters comes up then the bet pays out 1:1.
 If any other result comes up the bet is lost.</dd>
 <dt>A corner bet</dt>